Randy Bush

-Robert Randall Bush (born October 5, 1958) is a former Major League Baseball player and current front office member of the Chicago Cubs.
+Robert Randall Bush (born October 5, 1958) is an American former Major League Baseball player and current front office member of the Chicago Cubs.
 He played 12 seasons for the Minnesota Twins from 1982 to 1993, mainly as an outfielder and designated hitter, compiling 96 home runs, 409 RBIs, and a career batting average of .251 in 1,219 games with Minnesota.

 Amateur career

 A native of Dover, Delaware, Bush played baseball at the University of New Orleans.
 In 1979, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 Professional career

-Bush was selected in the second round of the 1979 Major League Baseball Draft by the Minnesota Twins and spent the next three seasons in the minor leagues before making his major league debut in 1982.
+Bush was selected in the second round of the 1979 Major League Baseball draft by the Minnesota Twins and spent the next three seasons in the minor leagues before making his major league debut in 1982.
 Although used primarily as the Twins' designated hitter his first three seasons, Bush saw most of his action in right and left field, but also saw time at first base and even one game in center field.
 However it was likely that his chief role with the Twins was as a pinch hitter, as he twice had 13 pinch hits in a season - leading the American League in that category in 1991 and finishing third in 1986 and 1992.
 In 1991, Bush tied an American League record with a pinch-hit in seven consecutive games.
 After resigning him in 1988, 1990, and 1993 as a free agent, Bush was given his unconditional release from the Twins on June 27, 1993.

 Bush was one of seven Twins to be part of both the 1987 and 1991 World Series teams.
 The other six were Dan Gladden, Greg Gagne, Kirby Puckett, Al Newman, Gene Larkin, and Kent Hrbek.

 In his career, Bush was mostly utilized as a platoon player, almost never facing left handed pitchers.
 Manager Tom Kelly, who managed Bush for the bulk of his career, went to great lengths to only use against right handers.
 In a career in which Bush started 787 games, only 3 of them were verse left handed pitchers.